rendall/simple-invoice/README.md

 ## Roadmap

-Nothing more planned, but please make suggestions if you would find this useful

-Possibilities, if there is demand:
 - Add / remove itemization rows
 - Change / remove tax label and rate
 - Choose localization (e.g. "US", "FI", etc.) for currency and date formats